Canon 100D vs Fujifilm X-T10

 It is notable that the X-T10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 100D does not offer wifi capability.

 So what is the bottom line?
 Is there a clear favorite between the Canon 100D and the Fujifilm X-T10?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 100D: